NodeDash/Docs/docs/Devices/overview.md

 ## Adding a New Device

-To add a new device to Helium Device Manager:
+To add a new device to NodeDash:

 1. Click the **Add Device** button on the Devices page
 2. Enter the required device information: